jitsi/handbook/docs/dev-guide/iframe.md

 ## **Installation** ????

-To enable the Jitsi Meet API in your application you must use one of the following JavaScript Jitsi Meet API library scripts and integrate it into your appication:
+To enable the Jitsi Meet API in your application you must use one of the following JavaScript (JS) Jitsi Meet API library scripts and integrate it into your appication:

 For self-hosted on your domain:
 ```javascript